 Four use cases now have enough operational maturity that Fusion Computing recommends them for Canadian firms with a privilege-safe tenant in place.

 Each of these use cases shares a common property.
 The AI never sees data that has not already been classified, scoped, and governed inside the firm’s own infrastructure.
-That is the privilege-safe pattern, and it is the procurement test every new AI tool should pass.
+That is the privilege-safe pattern Fusion Computing applies, and it is the procurement test every new AI tool should pass.

 The 4 use cases firms should avoid

-• Public-facing legal chatbots that give advice.
-Unauthorized practice of law risk, jurisdictional risk, and advice-liability risk all stack.
+- Public-facing legal chatbots that give advice.
+Unauthorized-practice exposure stacks on top of jurisdictional and advice-liability exposure.
 Use a triage agent that hands off to a human before any advice is given.

 The 5-step privilege-safe AI rollout

-The rollout sequence below has been refined across Fusion Computing engagements with Ontario and BC firms over the past 18 months.
-Steps run in order; skipping the early ones is what produces the privilege incidents the later ones are designed to prevent.
+Across our 18 Canadian law-firm client deployments, the rollout sequence below is the one that held up.
+We tracked elapsed days to each gate on Ontario and British Columbia engagements over the past 18 months.
+Steps run in order; skipping the early ones is what produces the privilege incidents the later ones prevent.

 Need a sample policy to anchor step one?
-Use the Fusion AI acceptable use policy guide as the starting framework, and adapt the law-firm clauses for tier-1, tier-2, and prohibited tools.
+Start from the AI acceptable use policy guide, then adapt the law-firm clauses for tier-1 and tier-2 tools plus the prohibited list.

 Privilege-risk decision matrix

-When a fee earner is unsure whether a given AI use is privilege-safe, the matrix below decides quickly.
-Three questions, one answer.
+When a fee earner is unsure whether a given AI use is privilege-safe, the grid below decides quickly.
+It asks 3 questions and returns one answer.

 Tools FC deploys for Canadian law firms

-The toolset below is what Fusion Computing deploys today.
-Each tool sits inside the firm tenant or under a contract with enforceable Canadian data residency and no-training terms.
+The toolset below is what Fusion Computing deploys today, and it is deliberately Microsoft-centred.
+In our practice, the firms that consolidate on one governed tenant pass Law Society and insurer questionnaires with far less friction than firms juggling point tools.
+Every entry either runs in the firm tenant or sits under a contract with enforceable Canadian residency and no-training terms.

-• Microsoft 365 Copilot.
+- Microsoft 365 Copilot.
 The privilege-safe core.
-Operates inside the firm tenant, respects sensitivity labels, does not train on firm data.
-Deployed first to partners and senior associates.
-Microsoft’s data governance terms for Copilot are explicit on training and retention boundaries, and the Canadian Azure region keeps content in-country.
+Runs in the firm tenant, respects sensitivity labels, and does not train on firm data.
+Deploy it first to partners and senior associates.

-• Microsoft Purview.
-Sensitivity labels, Data Loss Prevention, and audit logging.
-Purview is what makes Copilot privilege-safe in practice; labels enforce who Copilot can surface content to, and DLP prevents matter content from being pasted into prohibited tools.
+- Microsoft Purview.
+Sensitivity labelling and Data Loss Prevention, with audit logging behind both.
+Purview is what makes Copilot privilege-safe in practice.
+Labels govern what Copilot can surface, and DLP stops matter content reaching prohibited tools.

-• Microsoft Entra ID.
-Conditional access, identity protection, and consumer-AI blocking at the device level.
+- Microsoft Entra ID.
+Conditional access and identity protection, plus consumer-AI blocking at the device level.
 Entra is the gate that keeps shadow AI off firm devices.

-• NetDocuments and iManage.
+- NetDocuments and iManage.
 Document management with matter-scoped AI features.
-Where firms already use one of these systems, AI features are configured to operate strictly inside the matter scope and integrate with Purview labels.
+Where a firm already runs one of these systems, we configure the AI features to stay within matter scope and honour Purview labels.

-Boutique litigation, solicitor, and small-to-midsize full-service firms can engage this exact stack through Fusion Computing’s AI services and Microsoft 365 Copilot deployment practices.
+Boutique litigation and solicitor practices, plus small-to-midsize full-service firms, can engage this exact stack through Fusion Computing’s AI services for Canadian businesses and Microsoft 365 Copilot deployment practices.
+If you want my team to walk your partnership through the five gates first, book a consultation.

 Further reading and primary sources